nilportugues/php-sql-query-builder/README.md

 <a name="block2.3"></a>
 #### 2.3.
 Human Readable Output [↑](#index_block)

-Both Generic and MySQL QueryInterface Builder can write complex SQL queries.
+Both Generic and MySQL Query Builder can write complex SQL queries.

-Every developer out there needs at some point revising the output of a complicated query, the SQL QueryInterface Builder includes a human-friendly output method, and therefore the `writeFormatted` method is there to aid the developer when need.
+Every developer out there needs at some point revising the output of a complicated query, the SQL Query Builder includes a human-friendly output method, and therefore the `writeFormatted` method is there to aid the developer when need.

 Keep in mind `writeFormatted` is to be avoided at all cost in production mode as it adds unneeded overhead due to parsing and re-formatting of the generated statement.